AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/boomerang/boomerang-stages-and-touchpoints.md

 **[Stage Name]-00.**

-Using the example below, this Bizible account has included MQL and SQL in their boomerang stages, and have chosen to display 2 boomerang touchpoints per stage.
+Using the example below, this Marketo Measure account has included MQL and SQL in their boomerang stages, and have chosen to display 2 boomerang touchpoints per stage.

 ![](assets/2.png)